hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-2-adding-custom-functions-to-emacs.rst

 Introduction
 ------------

-In order to run custom eLisp functions it is necessary to have them loaded into Emacs at run time.
+In order to run custom Elisp functions it is necessary to have them loaded into Emacs at run time.

 On load time emacs executes a startup file.
 In Emacs-23 on Ubuntu 10.10 this is a file called ``.emacs`` in your home directory.